The twisted second moment of modular half integral weight $L$--functions: High level sketch

-If one knew the Ramanujan--Petersson conjecture for $f$ (cf. \eqref{ram}), then applying this bound pointwise to \eqref{keyexp1} would yield the ``trivial" bound of $O(p^{1+\varepsilon})$.
-We will beat this bound by power savings in $p$, without recourse to the Ramanujan--Petersson conjecture for the form $f$.
+If one knew the Ramanujan--Petersson conjecture for the Fourier coefficients $a(n)$ of $f$ (cf. \eqref{ram}), then applying this bound pointwise to \eqref{keyexp1} would yield the ``trivial" bound of $O(p^{1+\varepsilon})$.
+We will beat this bound by a power savings in $p$, without recourse to the Ramanujan--Petersson conjecture.
+The Ramanujan--Petersson conjecture for the Fourier coefficients of $f$ is tantamount to the Lindel\"{o}f hypothesis for the $L$-function attached to quadratic twists of the Shimura correspondent of $f$ by the Kohnen-Zagier formula \cite{KZ} (cf.\eqref{KZ}).

 We reserve the discussion here for (B).
 The terms in (A) can then be effectively handled using results implicit in the work of Kiral \cite{K}.
 There are two well known ways to interpret this double summation.
 One point of view is to cast it as a shifted convolution problem involving Fourier coefficients of the half-integral weight form.
 This is useful when the size of the variables is not too far apart.
 Another option is to consider it a sum over the Fourier coefficients of a half-integral weight cusp form in arithmetic progressions.
 This has utility when one variable is significantly larger than the other.